soasada/kotlin-coroutines-webflux-security/README.md

 and what is the default configuration.
 At this point, we could say that **with ServerHttpSecurity bean we can disable, enable or setting ours filters instead of the default ones**.
 In this section, I will explain how we can explicitly configure our chain.

-Previously, I mention that simply adding a method to our configuration that adds the ServerHttpSecurity bean to our application context we can start configure whatever we want.
+Previously, I mentioned that simply adding a method to our configuration that adds the ServerHttpSecurity bean to our application context we can start configure whatever we want.
 Imagine for example, we want to remove the default authentication filters, we can do it with the following code:

 ```kotlin